Serchinastico/blog.serchinastico.com/content/posts/80-hour-app/index.md

 # The context

 Here we go again!
-This is the 3rd in a series of my experience building React Native apps.
-In [part 1](https://blog.serchinastico.com/posts/40-hour-app/) I presented my dog-habits tracker, while in [part 2](https://blog.serchinastico.com/posts/20-hour-app/) I talked about the re-design of my first personal app, a rotation diet assistant.
-I tried so hard for this project to be the 10-hour app, but things got messy very quickly and I ended up building the hardest app I've worked on so far.
-Without further ado, I'd like to share with you the post-mortem of my longest (and most fun) project so far: **Do It Myself**.
+This is the 3rd in a series of my adventures building React Native apps.
+In [part 1](https://blog.serchinastico.com/posts/40-hour-app/) I shared my dog-habits tracker, while in [part 2](https://blog.serchinastico.com/posts/20-hour-app/) I talked about the redesign of my first personal app, a rotation diet assistant.
+I tried really hard for this project to be the 10-hour app, but things got messy very quickly and ended up building the most challenging app I've worked on so far.
+Without further ado, let me share with you the post-mortem of my longest (and most fun) project so far: **Do It Myself**.

-# The pain
+# The struggle

 I'm a curious person, and as such, I have many hobbies.
-They mostly revolve around expressing myself somehow: woodworking, 3d printing, creative coding, pen plotting, etc. I keep many projects alive at the same time and switch between them, often.
-As you may expect, the process ensures chaos, and while I can survive it, it's far from ideal.
+They mostly revolve around expressing myself in some way: woodworking, 3d printing, creative coding, pen plotting, etc. I keep many projects alive at the same time and switch between them often.
+As you'd expect, this usually leads to chaos, and while I can survive it, it's far from ideal.

 I've been able to keep my sanity mainly thanks to these two tools:

 1. **Saved messages in Telegram**.
-There is a nice feature in Telegram I (ab)used for years: the possibility to send messages to yourself.
-These messages can be serve as reminders, personal notes and, in my case, as project references and worklogs.
-My personal chat is filled with images, videos and voice notes + keywords to be able to search for specific terms.
+There is a nice feature in Telegram I (ab)used for years: sending messages to yourself.
+These messages are great as reminders, personal notes and, in my case, as references and worklogs for my projects.
+My personal chat is filled with images, videos recordings and keywords to search for specific projects.

 ![My Telegram saved messages](assets/telegram.gif)

-2. **My own manuals and personal notes**.
-Specially for my woodworking projects, I start by designing my pieces in a 3d program to then proceed to write a fully fledged manual including materials, dimensions, joints and details.
-This gives me an idea of the problems I'll find and plan for them.
+1. **My own manuals and personal notes**.
+I epecially use this for my woodworking projects.
+Before starting a new project, I design it in a 3D program and then write a fully fledged manual including materials, dimensions, joints and details.
+This helps me anticipate the problems I might encounter and plan for them.
 At the end of the project, I tape the manual somewhere in the piece for future reference.

 Foto de un manual
 {.todo}

 # Pragmatics

-At some point, I decided to see if I could improve my planning and put my React Native skills to use.

-I spent a couple hours with my product-hat synthesizing my thoughts, finding the most ergonomic way to solve the problem and reading the responses I received from the poll I posted (thanks to everyone who participated ❤️).
-From that phase, I ended up with some ideas I'm including here:
+At a certain point, I decided to improve my planning and put my React Native skills to use.
+I spent a couple of hours in my product hat synthesizing my thoughts, finding the most ergonomic way to address the problem, and reading the responses I received from the poll I posted (thanks to everyone who participated ❤️).
+From this phase, I came up with some ideas that I'm including here:

-- I need to be able to structure the app into projects.
+- I need a way to structure the app into different projects.
-- Projects have to be searchable - tags? free-form text description?.
+- Projects should be searchable - tags? free-form text description?
-- The main component of projects are attachments: mostly images and videos.
+- The main components of projects are attachments: mostly images and videos.
-- Projects may have multiple phases, each phase has different associated tools, and some tools may live for the entire duration of the project.
+- Projects might include multiple phases, each with its own associated tools, and some tools may be used throughout the entire project duration.
-- A manual is a tool that is usually created at the beginning of the project, but it can be expanded with implementation insights or unplanned issues.
+- A manual is usually created at the beginning of the project, but it can be expanded with implementation insights or unplanned issues later down the line.
-- For someone who changes projects many times, I need somewhere to write what I did on the last session to catch-up next time, let's call it a worklog.
+- For someone who frequently switches between projects, I need somewhere to write down what I did in my last session - this helps me catch up next time, let's call it a worklog.
 - While implementing something I usually have to change a measurement to make it all work after an unexpected change.
 Wouldn't it be cool if the project updated related values accordingly?
 Dimension variables can be a thing.
 - Some projects (like mounting and dismounting a cabinet) do not require anything other than a few pictures to see where every screw goes.

-From there, I jumped into visualizing how some of these ideas and concepts played together.
-You can ignore the name of the app and the Splash screen font, by the time I was working on it I was finishing [Mr. Robot](https://www.imdb.com/title/tt4158110) I was obsessed with it 😅
+From there, I jumped into visualizing how some of these ideas and concepts worked together.
+You can ignore the name of the app and the Splash screen font, as by the time I was working on it I was engrossed in [Mr. Robot](https://www.imdb.com/title/tt4158110) 😅.

 ![Wireframes of the application](assets/wireframes.png)